kiron0/locio-docs/src/usage.md

 - **`--max-depth <DEPTH>`**
   - **Type**: integer
-  - **Description**: Limit how deep Locio will traverse from the root directory. `1` means only the root directory itself.
+  - **Description**: Limit how deep LocIO will traverse from the root directory. `1` means only the root directory itself.
   - **Examples**:
     - `locio --max-depth 1`
     - `locio --max-depth 3`